 - Team Features: Upper supports multiple users and drivers in one account, allowing you to work in teams to attain all your stops.

 Food and Grocery Delivery is a huge industry that is just getting bigger in light of the Covid-19 pandemic.
 For each delivery driver that is planning routes, it’s important to have the right tools for the job.
 In terms of cost, one can use a free route planning application.
-We would recommend you download and use a paid routing software like Upper Route Planner.
-Even if you have to pay for a subscription, it will save much more on costs, time, and gain much in data, services, options, and more.
+We would recommend you download and use a paid routing software like Upper Route Planner for deliveries and road trips.
+Even if you have to pay for a subscription, it will save much more on costs, time, and gain much in data, services, options, and make the delivery process smoother.